There are hundreds of questions about CBD online and, as you can guess, there are hundreds of different answers.

 For those that do not know his life and work, Martin is an accomplished author of Smoke Signals: A Social History of Marijuana (he also published 4 other successful books), lecturer at universities such as Harvard and Columbia, recipient of several awards and…most importantly…the founder of ProjectCBD, world’s biggest authority on the many benefits of cannabidiol and other cannabinoids.

-So, in the next few minutes you’ll get the expert digest on why this compound is so awesome, how it works, which conditions is it good for and what’s the best approach to consuming it.
+You’ll read his expert opinion on why this compound is so awesome, how it works, which conditions it can treat, and the best approach to consuming it.

 Don’t have time to read the whole guide?

 I made a PDF version of this post so you can read it at your convenience.
 Just let me know where to send it (takes 5 seconds).

 What is CBD and what does it do?